json-schema-language/spec/draft-json-schema-language-xx.md

 ### Elements

-The elements form is meant to describe instances instances that must be arrays.
+The elements form is meant to describe instances that must be arrays.
 A further sub-schema describes the elements of the array.

 If a schema is of the elements form, then let *S* be the value of the schema member with the name `elements`.
 The instance is accepted if and only if all of